Call Mon-Sun:

 • This field is for validation purposes and should be left unchanged.

-Understanding the Risks of Cymbalta Long-term Effects
+Understanding the Risks of Cymbalta Long-term Side Effects

 Cymbalta is an antidepressant medication that alters the chemistry in the brain and the entire body and is referred to as an SNRI.
 SNRIs are intended to interfere with nerve cells in the brain.
-A major function of these targeted nerve cells is to facilitate the reabsorption of neurotransmitters (natural chemical messengers) that the body produces and to the destinations where these chemicals are designed to operate as regulators throughout the body. risks of taking cymbalta too longAn SNRI prevents the absorption of serotonin and norepinephrine, and to a lesser extent, dopamine.
+The natural function of these targeted nerve cells is to facilitate the reabsorption of neurotransmitters (natural chemical messengers) that the body produces and to the destinations where these chemicals are designed to operate as regulators throughout the body. risks of taking cymbalta too longHowever, an SNRI prevents the absorption of serotonin and norepinephrine, and to a lesser extent, dopamine.
 The idea is to cause an artificial build-up of these chemicals from continuing on their natural journey.
 Serotonin regulates the immune system, mood, sleep, body temperature, motor function, and innumerable other vital tasks.
-These functions become immensely important in those who are suffering critical illnesses.18 It is no wonder that this manipulation (blockage) causes adverse effects over time, like a domino effect throughout the entire body.
+These functions become immensely important in those who are suffering critical illnesses.18 It is no wonder that this manipulation (blockage) causes adverse side effects over time, like a domino effect throughout the entire body.
 These long-term Cymbalta effects are still under study even as several SNRI patents are soon to expire.17

 Drug companies suggest that Cymbalta (duloxetine) works by keeping these chemicals available to serve their biological purpose within the brain.
 Yet, it is important to understand that this theory has never been proven clinically valid.16 When the body isn’t producing the right chemical messengers or hormones, or the right amounts at the right time, or factors such as poor diet or toxic exposures are present, there is no drug that will completely fix these issues.